cerbos/cerbos/hack/loadtest/README.md

 NUM_POLICIES=1000 RPS=500 ./loadtest.sh -e
 ```

-This runs two tests back-to-back:
+This runs two tests back-to-back (throughput first, so its result can drive `RPS=auto`):
-- **Sustained-rate test**: sends requests at the configured RPS for `DURATION_SECS` seconds.
 - **Throughput test**: sends `ITERATIONS` requests as fast as possible.

-PDP memory metrics are scraped before and after each test and printed as a diff table.
+- **Sustained-rate test**: sends requests at `RPS` for `DURATION_SECS` seconds.
+With
+  `RPS=auto`, the target is set to `RPS_AUTO_PCT`% (default 85) of the throughput test's
+  measured RPS, rounded to the nearest `RPS_ROUND` (default 100) to absorb run-to-run
+  variance.

+Per phase, GC-cost counters are diffed and reported (GC CPU%, cycles, pause, bytes allocated; saved to `*_gc.json`).
+Memory footprint is no longer measured here: instantaneous gauges scraped under load don't capture a peak.
+Peak RSS and the steady-state floor come from the provisioning sweep (`gcp/sweep.sh`) and the cold-start floor read.
 Results are saved to `results/`.

 ### 4. Stop services